cmb69/schedule_xh/README.md

 However, if you want to restrict the voting to a certain user group or access level, you have to place the planner on a page, which can only be accessed by members with the respective authorization.

+### Call Builder

+To simplify writing the plugin calls, there is a call builder in the back-end (`Plugins` → `Schedule` → `Call Builder`).
+You can enter the desired properties of the planning/voting;
+note that the options have to be entered one per line in the textarea.
+When you press `Build`,
+the complete plugin call will be shown in the textarea at the bottom.
+You can then copy & paste that into the desired page.

+You can also copy & paste an existing plugin call into the textarea at the bottom, and when you press `Parse`, the properties of the planning/voting will be shown in the form.
+You can edit these, and press `Build` to get the modified plugin call.

 ### Examples